Part of taking care of a dog is giving him all the grooming he needs.

 When you combine the folded skin with long hair between the toes, you get a good environment for yeast infections.

 Trimming the hair helps the problem to a larger extent.
-In addition, trimmed paws are easier to access for treatment purposes.

 This one largely depends on the owner but trimmed paws look better than their untrimmed counterparts.
 Trimmed paws also accentuate proper foot type.